 other schools compete to demonstrate their skills.

 It is very important to point out that we invite everyone to participate in our maths olympiads.
 Every September we run our Open Mathematical Olympiad "Otkrytka" for children aged 7 to 16.
-The challenge is verbal for children aged 7 to 10 and written for older ones.
-"Vertical" is another famous Russian-British Maths Olympiad that we help to run.
+The challenge is verbal and it makes it very unique.

 In a first for London, in 2017 we held the International Mathematical Olympiad Tournament of Towns at our school for children aged 13 to 18.
 Children from more than 100 cities in over 25 countries take part in this tournament each year!
 We invite everybody with an interest in maths to join us.
 Children who perform best in this competition receive prizes and recognition, while the cities themselves are competing in a world-wide ranking of young mathematical ability.
 Go London!

 Coding and Robotics